 In the same 2019 letter, the WDFW recommended pre- and post-construction bat surveys during spring, summer, and fall for 2 consecutive years as well as acoustic bat surveys.
-The Licensee could conduct pre-construction acoustic bat surveys and mist-net surveys to provide species presence/probable absence results, but not abundance information.
 However, pre-construction studies conducted by the wind farms already document species presence.
 The Applicant will continue to conduct a literature review of the nearby wind farms and associated bat studies.